-- APA shipping frame is moved to the cleanroom - PDs are installed and cable management is completed - Frames+carts allow access to all photodetector slots (more in Peter's talk) - APAs are unloaded from the shipping frame and loaded onto the assembly tower using the cleanroom crane - 1st APA is lifted from the shipping frame using a fixture on a monorail-mounted hoist & placed on a lower rail - The cart is moved a short distance - 2nd APA is lifted from the shipping frame using a fixture on a monorail-mounted hoist & placed on an upper rail - This completes APA operations with the shipping frame - More details on this in Dan's talk - APAs will be tested for continuity, isolation, and wire tension in the clean room after the APAs are mated
+- APA shipping frame is moved to the cleanroom - PDs are installed and cable management is completed - Frames+carts allow access to all photodetector slots - APAs are unloaded from the shipping frame and loaded onto the assembly tower using the cleanroom crane - 1st APA is lifted from the shipping frame using a fixture on a monorail-mounted hoist & placed on a lower rail - 2nd APA is lifted from the shipping frame using a fixture on a monorail-mounted hoist & placed on an upper rail - This completes APA operations with the shipping frame - APAs will be tested for continuity, isolation, and wire tension in the clean room after the APAs are mated

-Use case 8 - transport to the surface
+Use case 8: transport to the surface

-- Up to 25% of the pallets, shipping frames, and protective covers may be shipped back to the US APA factories - For use on the second module production - For these the removable side frames are reattached to the shipping frames - The shipping frames will be returned to the surface (in the reverse of the operation that brought them underground), and trucked back to the warehouse - More typically... - Empty frames/pallets will be cut up and treated as waste or salvage - Protective covers from a number of APAs will be packed (e.g. in wire cages or bins) and periodically shipped to the surface in bulk - Wrapping materials will be bailed and shipped to the surface with other waste packaging - If an APA failed quality tests and needed repair at PSL, a counterweight would be added to the frame (or we wait for a 2nd APA) and it would be brought to the surface and shipped to PSL - No unique load cases are implied
+- Up to 25% of the pallets, shipping frames, and protective covers may be shipped back to the US APA factories - For use on the second module production - For these the removable side frames are reattached to the shipping frames - The shipping frames will be returned to the surface (in the reverse of the operation that brought them underground), and trucked back to the warehouse - More typically... - Empty frames/pallets will be cut up and treated as waste or salvage - Protective covers from a number of APAs will be packed (e.g. in wire cages or bins) and periodically shipped to the surface in bulk - Wrapping materials will be bailed and shipped to the surface with other waste packaging - If an APA failed quality tests and needed repair at PSL, a counterweight would be added to the frame (or we wait for a 2nd APA) and it would be brought to the surface and shipped to Wisconsin - No unique load cases are implied

-Use case 9 - Sampled above-ground cold testing at PSL
+Use case 9: Sampled above-ground cold testing at PSL